fredrikbaberg/hassio-addons/octoprint_py3/README.md

 **Ensure you have a backup of your configuration.**

-**This version is VERY EXPERIMENTAL, please use the one without prefix for now.**
+**This version is VERY EXPERIMENTAL, please use the one simply called "OctoPrint" for now.**

 ## About